 These programs are as follows:

 Under the CEWS program, eligible employers can enjoy a 75% wage subsidy for around 12 weeks.
-This subsidy is aimed at aiding entrepreneurs in retaining employees and prevent widespread unemployment.
+This subsidy is aimed at aiding entrepreneurs in retaining employees and preventing widespread unemployment.

-Aimed at supporting small and medium-scale enterprises (SMEs), these two programs will provide financial support to business and collaborate with private sector lenders.
-This collaboration will aid in creating credit solutions for businesses from various sectors, including farmers, agricultural business, tourism, transportation, oil and gas, and more.
+Aimed at supporting small and medium-scale enterprises (SMEs), these two programs will provide financial support to businesses and collaborate with private-sector lenders.
+This collaboration will aid in creating credit solutions for businesses from various sectors, including farmers, agricultural businesses, tourism, transportation, oil and gas, and more.